MelGerceker/sql-valley-prototype/README.md

 - After solving a challenge, play a quick dart game!
 - Click the dart icon to view your scoreboard and track stats.

+Branching:
+After the 3rd challenge, users get prompted to choose their own path.
+This choice gets locally stored.

 ## Making Learning Fun: The Dart Game

 Learning SQL from scratch can feel intimidating, hence I gamified the experience!